 A welcomed change from the majority of waterfront dining options that are centred heavily around seafood (which don’t get us wrong we absolutely love), Blue Pearl has been spicing up the culinary offering at Church Point for almost two decades.
 Formerly known as the Green Pearl Bayview Thai Sea-Grill, they serve up locally sourced ingredients with traditional Thai flavours and like all of our Church Point favourites, the view is to die for.
 While open for both lunch and dinner, Blue Pearl does close for a couple of hours in the afternoon (between 3-5pm) so if you’re feeling like some Pad Thai, make sure to factor this into your day.

 If you’re still keen on getting your seafood hit, there are plenty of dishes to satisfy your craving like mixed seafood Gan Dang, Prawn PLAH Salad or a classic Tom Yum.
 One of the best things about Thai restaurants is always the extensive menu and Blue Pearl does not disappoint.
 You’ll find all the classics too so don’t stress.
 Like the Marina, they offer BYO along with a fully licenced bar, so you can sit back and enjoy a taste of Thailand with your go to vino in hand.

-and if its a great coffee you are after check out 8 Knots Cafe right on the waterfront at Gibson Marina
+If you are after a great coffee, check out 8 Knots Cafe right on the waterfront at Gibson Marina

 For more info and to view menus, head to https://8-knots-cafe.business.site/